 The New York Times recently published an article called, “Why Are More American Teenagers Than Ever Suffering From Severe Anxiety?”
 The author chronicled several teens’ battle with anxiety over the course of a few years.

 The article questioned why we’re seeing such a rise in anxiety among today’s youth.
-As a psychotherapist, college lecturer, and author of 13 Things Mentally Strong Parents Don’t Do, I agree that anxiety is a widespread issue among adolescents.
+As a psychotherapist and college lecturer, I agree that anxiety is a widespread issue among adolescents.
 It’s the most common reason people of all ages enter my therapy office.

 Some young people are overachieving perfectionists with a crippling fear of failure.
 Others worry so much about what their peers think of them that they’re unable to function.